Other parts of this series:

 Global events have accelerated the shift in customer expectations.
 Canadian banks need to remain competitive by embracing BX to strengthen trust and ensure growth.
 The question now: how?

 As I read my colleague Robert Vokes’ perspective on the importance of banking’s human connections in a digital age, I thought about the Business of Experience (BX) as the next level in activating more meaningful connections, and the opportunity I am seeing for Canadian banks.
-BX is Accenture Interactive’s vision for how organizations need to transform to drive new growth and brand relevance.
+BX is Accenture Song’s vision for how organizations need to transform to drive new growth and brand relevance.

 The customer experience (CX) is nothing new, with its focus on optimizing seamless, omni-channel touchpoints around products and services.
 Our perspective is that a CX focus is no longer enough.
 A broader, integrated approach is required to become indispensable to your customers.